Sign-SGD via Parameter-Free Optimization: Algorithms and Convergence Analysis

-With Assumption \ref{as:stochastic_smoothness}, a more stringent version of Assumption \ref{as:smoothness}, we approximate the smoothness constant via stochastic gradients.
+\paragraph{Discussion of the results.} With Assumption \ref{as:stochastic_smoothness}, a more stringent version of Assumption \ref{as:smoothness}, we approximate the smoothness constant via stochastic gradients.
 The key point is to measure the gradient at the current point while considering the stochastic realization from the next iteration.
-Since $x^t$, $\xi^t$, and $\xi^{t+1}$ are independent, this enables the development of a theoretical analysis.
-Thus, we surpass works such as \citep{defazio2023learning, mishchenko2023prodigy, mishkin2024directional}, which employed a similar idea for adapting to the Lipschitz constant but lacked the stochastic analysis.

-It is noteworthy that the result of Theorem \ref{th:adaptation_stochastic_main} provides convergence only to a neighborhood, the size of which is determined by the variance.
+Since $x^t$, $\xi^t$, and $\xi^{t+1}$ are independent, we can provide a theoretical analysis.
+Thus, we surpass works such as \citep{defazio2023learning, mishchenko2023prodigy, mishkin2024directional}, which employed a similar idea of the adaptation to the Lipschitz constant but lacked a stochastic analysis.
+Notably, the result of Theorem \ref{th:adaptation_stochastic_main} achieves convergence only to a neighborhood, the size of which is determined by the variance.
 This rate fully aligns with the original \textsc{Sign-SGD} convergence \citep{bernstein2018signsgd}.
-To theoretically address this, we introduce increasing mini-batches analogously to \citep{bernstein2018signsgd} in Remark \ref{rem:adaptation_stochastic_main}.
-However, we note that we use the setup from Theorem \ref{th:adaptation_stochastic_main} in experiments, thus mini-batching does not affect our parameter-free approach.
+To address it in theory, we introduce increasing mini-batches analogously to \citep{bernstein2018signsgd} in Remark \ref{rem:adaptation_stochastic_main}.
+We note that mini-batching enables convergence guarantees concerning the variance term; however, the method remains parameter-free even without it.
+In our experiments, we do not employ mini-batching.

+We develop an analysis not only for the stochastic setting, but also for the distributed one.
+A full description of Algorithm \ref{alg:sign-sgd_adaptation} in the distributed setup, along with theoretical statements and proofs, is presented in Appendix \ref{section:distributed_adaptation_proofs}.

+Above, we present an algorithm that can be easily applied to practical tasks.
+It does not require multiple restarts or additional search procedures.
+However, Algorithm \ref{alg:sign-sgd_adaptation} lacks the main advantage of the original \textsc{Sign-SGD} method.
+Indeed, performing a step on the $t$-th iteration requires storing the entire gradient $\nabla f(x^{t-1})$ instead of just its sign.
+To address this limitation, we propose a memory-efficient modification in the next section.